 (Keep Visiting for latest update – know before most of the people )

-Asiatic Golden Cat has been rediscovered in Manas National Park …
+Manas National Park has added another cat species in its long list.
+Rare and elusive Asiatic Golden Cat has been rediscovered in Manas National Park recently.

 We welcome you to come to India and see its magnificent wildlife including Tiger, Lions, Leopards whether it is common Leopard, Snow Leopard or very rare Clouded Leopard, Many types of smaller Cats species, Primates or Lone species of Apes plus many more.